 Another day, another conversation on the internet about Khloé Kardashian.
-But this time, the Keeping Up with the Kardashians star is entering the chat to share her unique perspective, candidly discussing her ongoing struggle with her body image as a member of one of the most scrutinised families in pop culture.
+But this time, the Keeping Up with the Kardashians star is entering the chat to share her unique perspective, candidly discussing her ongoing struggle with her body image as a member of one of the most scrutinized families in pop culture.

 Khloé’s name has been trending for days after an off-guard (and unauthorized) photo began circulating around social media.
 As the picture made its rounds online, several people who had access to it claimed that they had been contacted by the Kardashians' team to take down their posts because of “copyright infringement.”
-The claims sparked a conversation about Khloé and her sisters’ frequent photoshopping as well as the impact that the obsession with having the “perfect figure” has on society.
+The claims sparked conversation about Khloé and her sisters’ frequent photoshopping as well as the impact that the obsession with having the “perfect figure” has on society.

 The reality star found it necessary to address the online discourse head on.
 On Wednesday, April 7, Khloé went live on Instagram, posing in a mirror to ultimately prove that her body looked the way it did without photoshop.
 She later posted screenshots from the IG Live as well as other mirror selfies to her feed, accompanied with a long note about why she even felt the need to correct the narrative going on about her appearance.